ricardoquesada/ricardoquesada.github.io/content/posts/embroidering-gun-fight-tshirt.md

 - Grab the sprites from the game.
 - Edit them with [GIMP].
-- Create the path, pixel size, etc with my custom-made editor (Pixem)
+- Create the path, pixel size, fill type, etc. with my custom-made editor (Pixem).

 ![pixem](/images/gun_fight_pixem.png)